kislyuk/argcomplete/README.rst

 * ``parsed_args``: The result of argument parsing so far (the ``argparse.Namespace`` args object normally returned by ``ArgumentParser.parse_args()``).

-Completers should return their completions as a list of strings.
+Completers can return their completions as a sequence (list) of strings or a mapping (dict) of strings to their descriptions (zsh will display the descriptions as context help alongside completions).
 An example completer for names of environment variables might look like this:

 .. code-block:: python